PlaidWeb/publ-site/content/faq.md

 ### How is it pronounced?

-Like "puddle," but with a B instead of a D.
+Like "puddle," but with a B instead of a D. Or, "publish" without the "ish."

 ### Is Publ a CMS?